d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

-Without a different form of automation, hyperparameters have to be set manually in a trial-and-error fashion, in what amounts to a time-consuming and difficult part of machine learning workflows :cite:`hpo`.
+Without a different form of automation, hyperparameters have to be set manually in a trial-and-error fashion, in what amounts to a time-consuming and difficult part of machine learning workflows :cite:`feurer-automlbook18`.
 For example, consider training a ResNet (see :numref:`sec_resnet`) on CIFAR-10, which requires more than 2 hours on an Amazon Elastic Cloud Compute (EC2) `g4dn.xlarge` instance.
 Even just trying ten hyperparameter configurations in sequence, this would already take us